Is Something Staining Your Bra!

-- bottled water (researched ingredients in plastic bottles; affects of heating plastic in transport and warehouse storage)
+- bottled water (research ingredients in plastic bottles; affects of heating plastic in transport and warehouse storage)

 Why is the breast affected?

-“As a result of hormonal activity, the breast…during pregnancy…the fatty tissue is largely replaced by glandular tissue…which secrete milk”
+“As a result of hormonal activity, the breast…during pregnancy…the fatty tissue is largely replaced by glandular tissue…which secretes milk”

-Photo made friendly and excerpted from “The World’s Best Anatomical Charts” by the the Anatomical Chart company
+Photo excerpt from “The World’s Best Anatomical Charts” by the Anatomical Chart company

-Here is what is working for me and the ones I help to get rid of stains in bra and toxins from body:
+Whats helps get rid of stains in your bra and remove toxins from your body:

 - Clean bra with Organic Soap Nuts